What do you do when Vitamin B12 is high?

 Which drugs have interactions with Vitamin B12?

-There are different kinds of medications that can reduce the absorption of B12.
+Different kinds of medications can reduce the absorption of B12.
 You should always check with your pharmacist to ask if there might be alternative drugs.

-Here are a few medications that decrease your body’s ability to use B12:
+Which medications decrease your body’s ability to use B12:

 What are the symptoms of high Vitamin B12?